placenciohid/placenciohid.github.io/aboutme.md

 ---
 title: About Me
 layout: landing
-description: 'Passionate about leveraging data science and machine learning to drive innovation and solve complex business problems.'
+description: 'Driven to unlock the power of machine learning and data science to drive innovation and tackle complex business challenges.'
 image: assets/images/banner.jpg
 nav-menu: true
 ---